 TPS is not a permanent status and will not allow an client to become a permanent resident or naturalize as a United States citizen.
 TPS status can be canceled at anytime by the United States Government; however, an client cannot be removed, detained, and may work while in TPS.

 Does USCIS Charge a Fee For TPS Registration?

-Currently, fees of $85.00 and $380.00 apply to TPS applicants.
+There is no Form I-821 fee for re-registration.
+Persons 14 years of age or older must also file an $85 fee for biometric services.
+The filing fee for form I-765 is $410.
 The applicant must submit a check or money order payable to U.S. Department of Homeland Security.
 This fee may be waived if the applicant falls below the Federal Poverty Guidelines.
 To apply for a fee waiver, the immigrant must bring their latest tax return with them to their appointment at EBSC.

 What Is The Process To Register For TPS?

-Registration for TPS, and re-registration, require filing forms I-764 and I-865 with USCIS.
-You must bring your expiring Employment Authorization Card or proof of past TPS registration, a passport, two passport sized photos, and a check or money order for $465.00.
+Registration for TPS, and re-registration, require filing forms I-765 and I-821 with USCIS.
+You must bring your expiring Employment Authorization Card or proof of past TPS registration, a passport, two passport sized photos, and a check or money order for $495.00.